SuminizZ/SuminizZ.github.io/_posts/papers/gnn/2023-07-08-dl_on_graphs_1.md

 <br/>

-- Substantial research efforts have been made to tackle the challenges and apply deep learning methods to graphs.
+- Substantial research efforts have been made to tackle these challenges and apply deep learning methods to graphs.

-- Specifically, these methods can be classified as 5 categories, **Graph RNNs**, **GCNs**, **GAEs**, **Graph RL**, and **graph adversarial methods**.
+- Specifically, the methods can be classified as 5 categories, **Graph RNNs**, **GCNs**, **GAEs**, **Graph RL**, and **graph adversarial methods**.

 &emsp; <img width="950" alt="image" src="https://github.com/SuminizZ/Algorithm/assets/92680829/03369d64-73ff-4583-957d-36bfef662b9c">

-- This paper provides systematic and detailed overview of these prior works and connections between these multiple methods.
+- This paper provides systematic and detailed overview of the prior works and connections between them.

 - Note that this paper mainly focus on unsigned graphs.